Types of Hammers

 Trim Hammers

-As mentioned earlier, there are several types of hammers.
-Some carpenter's that I have worked with prefer the 28 - 32 ounce hammers for framing.
+Some carpenters I have worked with prefer the 28 - 32-ounce hammers for framing.
 The size is interesting, but the weight is not practical for my taste.
-After a long day on the job site, swinging a 32 ounce hammer can get quite heavy.
-I have never regretted or found a better hammer combination than the two Estwing hammers I own.
+After a long day on the job site, I imagine swinging a 32-ounce hammer can get extremely tiresome.

-I went through a couple of wooden handled framing hammers in my early days as a carpenter.
-I've often heard that they absorb shock better than their steel-shanked cousins, although I've never noticed the difference.
-Perhaps it is because Estwing built the shock absorption into the grip.
+I've often heard that wooden-handled hammers absorb shock better than their steel-shanked cousins, although I've never noticed the difference.
+Perhaps it is because the manufacturer of my steel-handled hammer built the shock absorption into the grip.

 What next?